wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-features/includes/1-introduction.md

 ## Content management

-Webpages, static text, images, and other content can be quickly surfaced in a portal web application by using the Power Apps portals Studio and other tools.
+Webpages, static text, images, and other content can be quickly created in a portal web application by using the Power Apps portals Studio and other tools.

 > [!div class="mx-imgBorder"]
 > [![portal web application](../media/1-content-management.png)](../media/1-content-management.png#lightbox)